NHSDigital/rap-community-of-practice/R/01_intro_to_git.md

 * Add a token name, select all boxes for the scope, leave the date blank (token will never expire) and select Create Access Token.
 The access token that will appear at the top of the page needs to saved in a text document (Notepad etc).
 This will be your password for the Git credentials (task 2 of this exercise).

 ## Creating your access token on GitHub
 There is an excellent step by step guide on [How to Create your Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on GitHub by GitHub Docs.
-The process is exactly the same as GitLab, you will need to input your GitHub username and access token to verify your credentials.
+The process is exactly the same as GitLab, simply input your GitHub username and access token to verify your credentials.

 When selecting the scope of the access token, the default options that should be ticked are: repo, admin:repo_hook and delete_repo.